stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 ## Versioning rule

 Any change that alters packed bytes emitted for an already-supported value requires a new packed version.
-An incompatible change to the value-shape grammar requires a new descriptor version.
+An incompatible change to the descriptor grammar requires a new descriptor version.

 A reader MUST validate the explicit version of each record or descriptor before parsing its remaining bytes and MUST NOT probe alternative grammars.